A stunning cathedral interior with incredible artwork in warm colors

 These hills have been important geographic and cultural landmarks throughout Lisbon’s history, but their significance appears to be more topographical and historical rather than magical or mystical in nature.

-The comparison to Rome’s seven hills was likely made during Portugal’s period of Roman occupation and influence.
+Historians think the comparison to Rome’s seven hills was likely made during Portugal’s period of Roman occupation and influence, and it kind of makes sense that Lisbon (too) was influenced by the great Roman empire.

 Also read: The 28 Best Things to Do Alone In Lisbon: A Comprehensive Guide!